Classic Strat Styling with Modern Features

 - 5-position blade pickup switch

-- Vintage-style tremolo bridge with high-mass bridge block
+- Vintage style tremolo with high mass bridge block

 - Chrome hardware

-The Fender Standard Fat Strat is a modern take on a classic design!
+The Fender Fat Strat is a modern take on a classic design.

 NOTE: This product is available in the United States only - no international sales.